 Justin Langlois, An incomplete glossary of sustenance, AKA artist-run, 2017 (PAVED Arts billboard: We are the River by Susan Shantz and Barbara Reimer)

-Justin Langlois (Lead Artist, Vancouver) with Alana Bartol (Calgary), Lisa Hirmer (Guelph), Vanessa Kwan (Vancouver), Micheal Peterson (Saskatoon), Jordan Schwab (Saskatoon) and Holly Schmidt (Vancouver)
+Justin Langlois (Lead Artist, Vancouver) with Alana Bartol (Calgary), Lisa Hirmer (Guelph), Vanessa Kwan (Vancouver), Michael Peterson (Saskatoon), Marcel Petit (Saskatoon), Janelle Pewapsconias (Saskatoon), Holly Schmidt (Vancouver) and Jordan Schwab (Saskatoon)

 September 2017 to June 2019